February 2024

 Athlete’s Foot

 Athlete’s foot is often an uncomfortable condition to experience.
 Thankfully, podiatrists specialize in treating athlete’s foot and offer the best treatment options.
-If you have any questions about athlete’s foot, consult with one of our podiatrists from Port Richmond Family Footcare.
-Our doctors will assess your condition and provide you with quality treatment.
+If you have any questions about athlete’s foot, consult with Steven Spivak, DPM from Mount Holly Family Footcare.
+Our doctor will assess your condition and provide you with quality treatment.

 What Is Athlete’s Foot?